 Project Impact got its start in an extremely hot Phoenix, Arizona, but was then moved to Chicago, Illinois from 2004-2007.
 Since 2004 Project Impacts have been held in Boulder and Denver, Colorado, Costa Mesa and Riverside, California, and Kansas City and Lawrence, Kansas.

-In summer of 2020, Project impact will be located on two sites:
+In summer of 2023, Project Impact will be located in Denver, CO!